google/skia/src/gpu/gradients/README.md

 Gradients can be thought of, at a very high level, as three pieces:

-1. A color interpolator that is one dimensional, returning a color for an input within the range [0.0, 1.0].
-This obfuscates the the definition of specific color stops and how to wrap, tile, or clamp out of bound inputs.
-A color interpolator will be named GrYGradientColorizer
+1. A color interpolator ("colorizer") that is one dimensional, returning a color for an interpolant value "t" within the range [0.0, 1.0].
+This encapsulates the definition of specific color stops and how to wrap, tile, or clamp out of bound inputs.
+A color interpolator will be named `GrXxxxxGradientColorizer`.
 2. A layout that converts from 2D geometry/position to the one dimensional domain of the color interpolator.
 This is how a linear or radial gradient distinguishes itself.
-When designing a new gradient, this is the component that you have to implement.
-A layout will generally be named GrXGradientLayout
+When designing a new gradient shape, this is the component that will need to be implemented.
+A layout will generally be named `GrYyyyyGradientLayout`.
 3. A top-level effect that composes the layout and color interpolator together.
-   It is also responsible for implementing the clamping behavior that can be abstracted away from both the layout and colorization.
+   This processor is also responsible for implementing the clamping behavior, which is abstracted away from both the layout and colorization.

-GrClampedGradientEffect handles clamped and decal tile modes, while GrTiledGradientEffect implements repeat and mirror tile modes.
-The GrClampedGradientEffect requires border colors to be specified outside of its colorizer child, but these border colors may be defined by the gradient color stops.
-Both of these top-level effects delegate calculating a t interpolant to a child process, perform their respective tile mode operations, and possibly convert the tiled t value (guaranteed to be within 0 and 1) into an output color using their child colorizer process.
+`GrClampedGradientEffect` handles clamped and decal tile modes, while `GrTiledGradientEffect` implements repeat and mirror tile modes.
+The `GrClampedGradientEffect` requires border colors to be specified outside of its colorizer child, but these border colors may be defined by the gradient color stops.
+Both of these top-level effects delegate calculating the t interpolant to the layout child processor, then perform their respective tile mode operations, and finally convert the tiled t value (guaranteed to be within 0 and 1) into an output color using the colorizer child processor.

-Because of how child processors are currently defined, where they have a single half4 input and a single half4 output, their is a type mismatch between the 1D t value and the 4D inputs/outputs of the layout and colorizer processes.
-For now, the top-level effect assumes an untiled t is output in sk_OutColor.x by the layout and it tiles solely off of that value.
+Child processors always return a color using a `half4` output, so the layout processor returns the computed "t" interpolant in `sk_OutColor.r`.

-However, layouts can output a negative value in the y component to invalidate the gradient location (currently on the two point conical gradient does this).
+The top-level effect assumes an untiled t is output in by the layout and it tiles solely off of that value.

-When invalidated, the top-level effect outputs transparent black and does not invoke the child processor.
-Other than this condition, any value in y, z, or w are passed into the colorizer unmodified.
-The colorizer should assume that the valid tiled t value is in sk_InColor.x and can safely ignore y, z, and w.
+Layouts can report an invalid gradient location by outputting a negative value in the `sk_OutColor.g` component.
+(Currently, the two-point conical gradient does this.)
+When invalidated, the top-level effect returns transparent black and does not invoke the colorizer.
+When the gradient location is valid, the top-level effect samples from the colorizer at the explicit coordinate (t, 0).
+The y coordinate can be safely ignored.

-Currently there are color interpolators (colorizers) for analytic color cases (evaluated directly on the GPU) and sampling a generated texture map.
+There are several color interpolators (colorizers) for analytic color cases (evaluated directly on the GPU).
+Generated texture maps can also be used to colorize a gradient; in this case, a `GrTextureEffect`  can be used as the colorizer.

 GrGradientShader provides static factory functions to create GrFragmentProcessor graphs that reproduce a particular SkGradientShader.